 - (1) such proposals minimize flood damage;

 - (2) public utilities and facilities are located & constructed so as to minimize flood damage; and

 - (3) adequate drainage is provided.

-F. Base Flood Elevation Data.
-Base flood elevation data is required for subdivision proposals or other developments.
-When proposing subdivisions or other developments greater than 50 lots or 5 acres, whichever is the lesser, the proponent must provide technical data to determine base flood elevations for each developable parcel shown on the design plans, within unnumbered A zones.
+When proposing subdivisions or other developments greater than 50 lots or 5 acres, whichever is the lesser, the proponent must provide technical data to determine base flood elevations for each developable parcel shown on the design plans.